kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. The code must pass all linting and style checks.
 1. The code must be documented, which may include inline documentation and user documentation.

+### Future work

+#### Proposals and request for comments

+There are times when a change warrants an even more intentional and structured process before introducing a change.
+For example, we [publicly posted a proposal](https://github.com/aws/aws-cli/pull/6352) for a source distribution for the AWS CLI v2.
+The proposal was open for comments and feedback that the approach would solve the problems that exist.
+The proposed change was a major deviation from how users currently install the AWS CLI, and we felt that including users in the conversation for this change would result in better decisions.

+In this situation, we would use the same format as this document for a proposal that would be opened for public comment and review.
+The document would be incorporated into the codebase as an accepted proposal as a matter of record.

 [contribution guide]: https://github.com/aws/aws-cli/blob/2069bf6735560da48440b743eb323488df5fa6c8/CONTRIBUTING.md
 [open-pr-with-comment-from-maintainer]: https://github.com/search?q=is%3Apr+is%3Aopen+commenter%3Ajustindho+commenter%3Aelysahall+commenter%3AjoguSD+commenter%3Anateprewitt+commenter%3Azdutta+commenter%3Astobrien89+commenter%3Atim-finnigan+commenter%3Ajamesls+commenter%3Astealthycoin+commenter%3Avz10+commenter%3Akyleknap+commenter%3Akdaily+-author%3Ajustindho+-author%3Aelysahall+-author%3AjoguSD+-author%3Anateprewitt+-author%3Azdutta+-author%3Astobrien89+-author%3Atim-finnigan+-author%3Ajamesls+-author%3Astealthycoin+-author%3Avz10+-author%3Akyleknap+-author%3Akdaily+repo%3Aaws%2Faws-cli+created%3A2021-01-01..2021-12-31&type=Issues